ASHRAE 43 Provides Clarity on Healthcare Ventilation Management

-For decades, healthcare facility managers (FMs) have relied on design guidance set by ASHRAE 170 or the FGI Guidelines to guide the operation of healthcare ventilation systems.
+For decades, healthcare facility managers (FMs) have relied on design guidance set by ASHRAE 170 or the FGI Guidelines to inform the operation of healthcare ventilation systems.
 Yet ASHRAE 170 was never meant to be used as an operational guideline.
 It provides no insight as to how to manage short excursions from temperature, humidity, or relative pressure, nor is guidance set for how often to monitor for such excursions—among many other gaps left for FMs to fill.

 The Advantages of Adopting ASHRAE 43